savicprvoslav/react-jenkins-kubernetes/README.md

 Example how to create docker image from your application created from <a href="https://www.reactboilerplate.com/">  react boilerplate</a>.

 Dockerfile is a multistage build that as a results creates an image of just few MB in size created from busybox.
 All build files are located in /html folder.
+If you are using kubernets check the <a href="https://github.com/savicprvoslav/kubernetes-front-end-backend-example">repository</a> that shows how to utilize the side car containers.

 Jenkins file creates the image and pushes it to Docker hub. <br />
 PS: you need to add docker hub credentials for this.